terra-campaigns/unsettled/directory/Sigisfarne/Flint.md

 You have a Rugged Physique, Rosy Skin, and Luxurious Hair.
 Your Face is Sunken, your Speech Whispery.
 You have Soiled Clothing.
 You are Humble and Vengeful.
 You are 37 years old.

 **Bond:** A distant cousin left you a small inheritance.
 Take 20gp, and a strange Compass that always points towards something deep in the Wood.

+Has a compass that points north, but slightly off.
+He's been told it doesn't actually point north, but to somewhere in a [forest](../Kaldhur/index.md) far to the north